ansible-community/antsibull-nox/docs/config-file.md

   see `controller_python_versions_only` below for more details.

     Note that this setting is a new session `[sessions.ansible_test_integration_w_default_container.core_python_versions]`.
+    The keys can be strings `"devel"`, `"milestone"`, and `"x.y"`, where ansible-core x.y is a minor ansible-core release.

 * `controller_python_versions_only: bool` (default `false`):
   For ansible-core versions where `core_python_versions` does not provide a list of Python versions,